Emirichu/Emirichu/README.md

 # Ayush Kadigari

-Information Science + Economics @ University of Maryland
+Data Science + Economics @ University of Maryland

 I build tools that turn messy financial and macro data into something usable, from country-level economic research to personal finance tracking.